vlraymond/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 June 19,2017: Figuring out why matplotlib.pyplot isn't functioning on the pi.
 Function runs but the inteded source that I followed shows a live graph, while mine just shows a blank screen.

 June 20, 2017: With the help of Ross a bit, I got the code to work on python 2.7.9 for a live graph running but not for python 3.

+June 21, 2017: Copy and pasted the code for python 3 into a python 2 script and changed a weee bit on the code to get proper temperature.